 Hello and Welcome!

-Art Therapist (ATR-P) registered with the Art Therapy Credential Board.
+masters level Art Therapist (ATR-P) registered with the Art Therapy Credential Board.

 I specialize in providing affirming and competent therapy to people across a broad spectrum of gender, sexuality, and relationship diversity.
 I love working with folks who identify across the LGBTQIA++ spectrum, as well as those who have other marginalized identities and non-normative identities and life experiences.
 Sometimes this work is about exploring identity, and sometimes it's about just getting to be a person in therapy that doesn't have to focus on explaining your identity because you are with a therapist that gets it.
 My work is trauma-informed and rooted in values of collective liberation, anti-oppression, resilience, and intersectionality.
 My work is systemically focused, meaning that I work to support you in your growth as a whole self who lives as an interconnected and interdependent being within the unique context of your life.

 My style is warm and conversational.
 My approach is collaborative, strengths-based, and honors each individual’s intrinsic value and innate wisdom.
 I strive to create a safe, solid, and relaxed environment that supports you in doing your most vital healing and growth work.
 I work to promote a balance of depth and buoyancy in session.
 I believe healing happens as we engaging with our experiences from a balanced place of gentle curiosity, deep acceptance, and growth oriented challenge.
 I do my best to weave my varied training and experiences into a flexible and integrative approach tailored to your unique needs, strengths, and preferences.
 I work collaboratively with you to tailor your growth experience to your needs.
 I aim to support you in building a stronger relationship of trust with your own internal voice of wisdom.
 We can do this together using art-making practices, traditional talk therapy, somatic/mindfulness approaches - or a combination, if that’s where your journey leads us.